Applying to the best pre-med schools? Check out our College Application Boot Camp. Submit your best application!

 Cornell is a private research institution that is included among the Ivies.

 - The university is divided into seven undergraduate and seven graduate colleges of diverse disciplines.

-- Its student-teacher ratio is 9:1 and 58 percent of its classes have fewer than 20 students.
+- The student-teacher ratio is 9:1 and 58 percent of its classes have fewer than 20 students.

-Ithaca is a beautiful city, lush with green running paths and waterfalls in the summer and scenic in the winter.
+Ithaca is a beautiful city, lush with green running paths and waterfalls in the summer.
+It is equally scenic in the winter.

-It is a city that has really grown and shaped itself around the students (who make up half of the city’s population!).
+It is a town that has really grown and shaped itself around the students (who make up half of the city’s population!).